Transforming Assessment

 A strategic partnership to deliver the digital assessment vision for NCEA Online

 RM Assessment Master is securely delivered from cloud infrastructure in Australia and is also being used by other government entities, such as the SACE Board of South Australia, to develop and deliver digital assessments.
-This has created opportunities for NZQA, SACE and RM to collaborate and design an online assessment system that reflects the new way students learn.
+This has created opportunities for NZQA, SACE and RM to collaborate and design an online assessment system that reflects the evolving way students learn.

 Two thirds of NCEA exams delivered digitally in the first two years of the partnership